To create a seamless experience for the site users, you can use Toolset to create custom login pages.

 - Create a new template.
 Name it Login Form and don’t assign it to any post type.

-- Add the Field and text block to this template.
+- Add the Fields and Text block to this template.

 - Click the Add Field or View button.